 What is an SLA?
 It sounds like a complicated abbreviation, but it's actually something quite simple - a Service Level Agreement (SLA).
 In short, the SLA definition is like the contract with your internet provider who promises you that you'll always have fast Wi-Fi - and if you don't, you'll get compensation (let's hope *smile*).
-The Service Level Agreement is a document that specifies which SLA and service provider performance a provider provides for you and how good they must be.
-And, of course, it also states what happens if the Performance criteria in the SLA may not turn out as well as planned.
+The Service Level Agreement is a document that specifies which SLA and service provider services a provider provides for you and how good they must be.
+And, of course, it also states what happens if the performance criteria in the SLA may not turn out as well as planned.

 Why is a Service Level Agreement (SLA) important?